tomlurge/visionion/README.md

 This is still sketchy.
 More input and ideas on handling AS would be welcome.

+_aggregate unique items_
+maybe it would be useful to have a special collection called
+	uniqueItems
+that contains arrays of all values that ever turned up for a given field, e.g.
+	countries
+	autonomous systems
+	nicknames
+wouldn't it?

 _uptimes_
 A node may not be online in every part of an aggregated timespan.